judyohjo/JSP/README.md

 # JSP project ideas/plan

 1. Online diary
-    - Homepage with descriptions of the site + images + sign in button
+    - Homepage with descriptions of the site + images + sign in button which directs to the register page
     - Login page + store login information on database
     - Content boards (list of diaries with dates and with 'New', 'Delete' buttons)
     - A page to write personal diaries (if possible, can add photos)